ggonnella/gfapy/README.rst

 Gfapy is distributed as a Python package and can be installed using the Python package manager pip, as well as conda (in the Bioconda channel).
+It is also available as a package in some Linux distributions (Debian, Ubuntu).

 The following command installs the current stable version from the Python Packages index::